giogina/SpectraMatcher/documentation/plot_controls.md

 ## Data manipulation directly in the plot

+The plot contains a number of hidden objects, which are revealed when hovering the mouse nearby, and can be used to manipulate the plotted data.
+This includes:
+* [Plot drag lines](#plot-drag-lines): Horizontal and vertical lines for each excited state plot, used to move or scale the plot, or adjust the half-width.
+* [Label drag handles](#label-drag-handles): Dots attached to each label, which can be used to drag the label to a desired location.

 ### Plot drag lines

-Spectra can be manipulated directly in the plot, using certain drag lines which appear when the mouse pointer is close enough.
-All available drag lines can be shown by holding down the Alt button.\
+Spectra can be manipulated directly in the plot, using drag lines which appear when the mouse pointer is close enough.
+All available drag lines can be shown by holding down the **Alt** button.
+Each line can be dragged, as well as scrolled while hovered; with different effects:\
-Hovering the mouse near the base of the spectrum reveals a drag line which can be used to vertically drag the spectrum.
-While this line is being hovered, scrolling the mouse wheel scales the corresponding spectrum:
+* **The horizontal drag line at the base of each spectrum** can be used to vertically drag the spectrum.
+The spectrum can be re-scaled by scrolling the mouse wheel while this line is being hovered:

 <figure><img src=".gitbook/assets/scroll_and_y_shift_using_drag_lines.gif" alt="Scrolling and y shifting using drag lines"><figcaption></figcaption></figure>